ryanmokeefe/project2-frontend/README.md

   Convert all CSS and JS for React Materialize.
   Convert all CSS and JS for responsive design from Handlebars edition.
+  Convert Carousel for React.

   #### User Authentication:

-  Connect User Auth server-side with react frontend.
+  Connect server-side User Auth with React frontend.

  ## Known Bugs:

-* Handlebars bug:
+  #### Handlebars bug:

-  Currently, passport does not keep the user logged in for a prolonged period of time.
+* Currently, passport does not keep the user logged in for a prolonged period of time.
 It will persist through multiple page loads, but I am unsure of what causes the user to be logged out.

   #### React bugs